-- (1) A licensee who intends to appoint a director or directors must apply to the Commissioner for his or her approval. - (2) The application must: - (a) be in the prescribed form; and - (b) be accompanied by the prescribed application fee. - (3) To avoid doubt, a citizen or non-citizen is eligible to be appointed as a director. - (4) The Commissioner must, within 120 working days of receiving an application, consider the application and make a decision. - (5) The Commissioner in considering an application must be satisfied on the following: - (a) the at least one of the directors resides in Vanuatu for a period of 12 consecutive months; and - (b) the individual has not less than 2 years' experience in the work of a virtual asset service provider or management; and - (c) the individual is the director or is directly concerned with the management of a company; and - (d) the office of the director is located in Vanuatu; and - (e) the individual has no criminal sentence; and
+- (1) A licensee who intends to appoint a director or directors must apply to the Commissioner for his or her approval. - (2) The application must: - (a) be in the prescribed form; and - (b) be accompanied by the prescribed application fee. - (3) To avoid doubt, a citizen or non-citizen is eligible to be appointed as a director. - (4) The Commissioner must, within 90 working days of receiving an application, consider the application and make a decision. - (5) The Commissioner in considering an application must be satisfied that: - (a) at least one of the directors will, after he or she is appointed, reside in Vanuatu for a period of 12 consecutive months; and - (b) the individual has not less than 2 years' experience in the work of a virtual asset service provider or management; and - (c) the individual is the director or is directly concerned with the management of a company; and - (d) the office of the director is located in Vanuatu; and - (e) the individual has no criminal sentence; and - (f) the individual is not bankrupt. - (6) After receiving an application, the Commissioner may request the licensee to provide additional information within a reasonable time. - (7) If the licensee fails to comply with a request under subsection (6) within a reasonable time, the application will be taken to be withdrawn. - (8) To avoid doubt, once additional information requested under subsection (7) is received, the information forms part of the application and the application is considered to be a complete application.

-- (f) the individual is not bankrupt. - (6) After receiving an application, the Commissioner may request the licensee to provide additional information within a reasonable time. - (7) If the licensee fails to comply with a request under subsection (6) within a reasonable time, the application will be taken to be withdrawn. - (8) To avoid doubt, once additional information requested under subsection (7) is received, the information forms part of the application and the application is considered to be a complete application. - (9) If the Commissioner refuses to grant his or her approval, the Commissioner must provide the reasons for refusing to grant his or her approval. - (10) A licensee who contravenes subsection (1) commits an offence and is liable on conviction to a fine not exceeding VT25,000,000.
+- (9) If the Commissioner refuses to grant his or her approval, the Commissioner must provide the reasons for refusing to grant his or her approval. - (10) A licensee who contravenes subsection (1) commits an offence and is liable on conviction to a fine not exceeding VT300,000,000.

-8 Termination of director
+8 Recommendation for termination of director

-- (1) The Commissioner may terminate a director if he or she: - (a) has carried on activities in a manner that brings Vanuatu into disrepute or - (b) is not a fit and proper person; or - (c) has contravened any provision of this Act or its Regulations; or - (d) has contravened any provision of the Anti-Money Laundering and Counter - Terrorism Financing Act No. 13 of 2014; or - (e) is or is likely to become insolvent or bankrupt; or - (f) has failed to comply with a direction given by the Commissioner; or - (g) has given the Commissioner false, inaccurate or misleading information. - (2) If the Commissioner intends to terminate a director under subsection (1), the Commissioner must give notice in writing to the director stating: - (a) the Commissioner's intention to terminate him or her; and
+- (1) A licensee may, on the recommendation of the Commissioner, terminate a director if the director: - (a) has carried on activities in a manner that brings Vanuatu into disrepute or - (b) is not a fit and proper person; or - (c) has contravened any provision of this Act or its Regulations; or - (d) has contravened any provision of the Anti-Money Laundering and Counter Terrorism Financing Act No. 13 of 2014; or - (e) is or is likely to become insolvent or bankrupt; or - (f) has failed to comply with a direction given by the Commissioner; or - (g) has given the Commissioner false, inaccurate or misleading information. - (2) The Commissioner must provide reasons for making the recommendation under subsection (1). - (3) A licensee must, as soon as practicable after terminating a director, give notice of the termination to the Commissioner. - (4) The Commissioner must provide notice of the termination to be published: - (a) in a newspaper circulating in Vanuatu; and - (b) in any other manner the Commissioner considers appropriate.